 The program leads to an Associate in Science degree.
-There is also a Certificate of Achievement available for students desiring only one year of training.
+There is also a Certificate of Achievement available for students who desire only one year of training.
+Both degree and certificate students must earn a grade of "C" or higher in all required AEC and ENG courses.